Why September is the new January

 After the scorcher of a summer we have had, many of us may have experienced several late evenings drinking with friends in the sunshine.
 Moderate drinking over a prolonged length of time can damage the liver and although yes, it is good to check the health of our liver after a period of heavy drinking, it is also necessary to see if our usual drinking habits are having a negative effect to allow us to make any necessary changes as the colder, darker nights draw in.

-Medichecks Liver Check
+Medichecks Liver Blood Test

 End the day on aeroplane mode